 - Genuine Reason 6A – Commercial fishing (seal management)

-- Genuine Reason 6B – Paintball operator
+- Genuine Reason 6B – Paintball operator or paintball employee

 - Genuine Reason 7 – Firearms collection (firearms are inoperable and not to be fired without Commissioner of Police approval)